atsareg/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

         ConfigurationName = MyConfiguration

         #
-        #   These options define the DIRAC components being installed on "this" DIRAC server.
+        #   These options define the DIRAC components to be installed on "this" DIRAC server.
         #
         #
         #  The next options should only be set for the primary server,